a-dg/remedy/README.md

 Let’s face it, the `@include` syntax for the mixin is long and tedious and you will hate looking at it.
 If you’re not developing for IE 8, you probably don’t need a `px` fallback, and you should therefore consider using the function.
 It’s nice and tidy.

-#### Bonus confusion

-If you’re really sharp, you can compile two different CSS files — one for `px` and one for `rem` — then selectively load either file depending on the environment.
+> **Bonus confusion:** If you’re really sharp, you can compile two different CSS files — one for `px` and one for `rem` — then selectively load either file depending on the environment.
 Easily tweak `px` values locally, while delighting nerds with your `rem` usage on production.
 So while the `rem()` function can’t generate a `px` fallback, compiling multiple CSS files makes working with different units possible.

 ## Configuration